jonocarroll/literate/README.md

 ## Proof of concept:

-This proof-of-concept takes things one step further; generate the documentation *inside* the code itself, and produce some (hopefully) fully self-documented functions that can be walked through via hyperlinks.
-This requires minimal additional markup within the function body, for now denoted by `#%` blocks.
+This proof-of-concept takes things one step further; generate some deeper documentation *inside* the code itself, and produce some (hopefully) fully self-documented functions that can be walked through via hyperlinks.
+This is of interest to someone who wants to know how **the code works**, not **how to use it**.
+Achieving this requires minimal additional markup within the function body, for now denoted by `#%` blocks.
 These can span multiple lines, but must follow this structure:

 ```
 #%{tagname}{tagbody}{nexttag}